materialsproject/atomate2/docs/src/user/codes/vasp.rst

 A VASP calculation to obtain dielectric properties.
 The static and high-frequency dielectric constants are obtained using density functional perturbation theory.

+Transmuter
+^^^^^^^^^^

+A generic calculation that transforms the structure (using one of the :obj:`pymatgen.transformations`) before writing the input sets.
+This can be used to perform many structure operations such as making a supercell or symmetrising the structure.

 HSE06 Static
 ^^^^^^^^^^^^